 Great stories endure

-The story about George and the Dragon returned from the Crusades (11th Century).
-In the legend, the dragon lives at a water hole and requires a gift of a sheep or maiden to allow the locals to reach the water.
+The story about George and the Dragon originated from the Crusades in the 11th Century.
+In the story, now a legend, the dragon lives at a water hole and requires a gift of a sheep or maiden to allow the locals to reach the water.
 When it is a maiden, they draw lots.
-One day a princess is chosen.
+However, one day a princess is chosen.
 She begs for her life but to no avail.
 Then George comes along, slays the dragon and saves the day.

 Great stories are retold